twolfson/if-i-were-to-build-a-startup-web-app/README.md

     - GitHub is my preference for hosting
     - I have no experience with Gitlab, Bitbucket, or Sourcehut
     - There was a brief period where I used Phabricator, but the setup seemed very involved
+- Secret management (e.g. hardcode vs env variables vs .env vs SOPS vs others)
+    - Either hardcode or environment variables with `.env` for local development
+    - Hardcode is surprisingly prevalent in early stage industry
+    - and there's not a whole lot extra security compromise to be concerned about
+    - but the more "defense in depth" version is definitely environment variables
+    - SOPS is excessive (and tricky with a small team) since versioning doesn't matter when always shipping `latest`

 Additionally, there's pieces I wanted go cover around how the product and business continues to grow, and the setup is primed for that: